aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-19-data-redis-part-7.md

 The second one is a project that uses Redis Vector Similarity Search to return similarities on an [Amazon real dataset](https://github.com/RedisAI/vecsim-demo) and provides:

-*   Semantic Search: Given a sentence, check products with semantically similar text in the product keywords
+*   Semantic Search: Given a sentence, check products with semantically similar text in the product keywords;
 *   Visual Search: Given a query image, find the Top K most "visually" similar in the catalog.

 ## Summary